 Accused of being a Nazi Lowlife, Charles Bukowski Landmark Hearing Postponed

-Thursday, November 15th, was to be the day when the Los Angeles Cultural Heritage Commission decided whether to landmark poet and novelist Charles Bukowski’s former East Hollywood residence at 5124 De Longpre Avenue.
+Thursday, November 15th, was to be the day when healthcare administration for beginners the Los Angeles Cultural Heritage Commission decided whether to landmark poet and novelist Charles Bukowski’s former East Hollywood residence at 5124 De Longpre Avenue.
 This is where Bukowski wrote “Post Office” and “Factotum” and where “Women” was set, and more importantly, the place where he willed himself into being as a writer.

 But the CHC hearing has been postponed, due to an extension filed by the property owners’ attorney.
 The attorney does not deny that Charles Bukowski wrote much of his important work at De Longpre, but intends to challenge the landmarking on two counts: that Charles Bukowski was a Nazi sympathizer, and that he was a person of low moral character.
-This flurry of character assassination is the last minute method chosen by the property owners, who have ignored past attempts at discussion by the CHC, to block the landmarking process.
+This flurry of character assassination is the last minute method chosen by the who doesn\'t like friv property owners, who have ignored past watch Frozen movie attempts at discussion by the CHC, to block the we need wholesale candles today landmarking process.